vitorsalgado/goprom/docs/adrs/0001-promotions-bulk-load.md

 ### Redis pipeline using Go Redis client

-Using a regular Redis client for Go, like `go-redis` resulted in too much round trips for each operation with Redis, which degraded the performance.
+Using a regular Redis client for Go, like `go-redis`, resulted in too much round trips for each operation with Redis, which degraded the performance.

-### In Memory Solution
+### In memory solution

-An in memory solution would require an in house solution, prone to errors.
-Given the fact that there well established, lightweight solutions, such as Redis, the in memory solution was discarded.
+An in memory solution would require an in house implementation, requiring time and prone to errors.
+Given the fact that there are well established, lightweight solutions, such as Redis, the in memory solution was discarded.

 ### Other database